Brightlingsea: The Church of New Jerusalem

-Brightlingsea was one of the first places outside the major towns to have a chapel for the doctrines of the Swedish religious mystic Emmanuel Swedenborg.
+Brightlingsea was one of the first places outside the major towns to have a chapel for the doctrines of the Swedish religious mystic Emanuel Swedenborg.
 Its New Church community dates from 1808.
 Its first chapel was built in 1814 in what is now New Street and is now a private house.
 Its second dates from the 1860s and is in Queen Street.
-Several local oyster merchants and shopkeepers were early members of the New Church, but the most unusual among them was the former naval lieutenant George Beazeley, an illegitimate son of the Russian ambassador—Beazeley.
-He lived with his first wife, the daughter of the church's joint founder, Dr. Moses Fletcher, in Anchor Cottage also in Queen Street.
+Several local oyster merchants and shopkeepers were early members of the New Church, but the most unusual among them was the former naval lieutenant George Beazeley, an illegitimate son of the Russian ambassador.
+He lived with his first wife, the daughter of the church's joint founder, Dr. Moses Fletcher, in Anchor Cottage, also in Queen Street.

-Maritime
+Maritime history

-The Mignonette and Cannibalism
+The Mignonette and cannibalism

 In 1867 the yacht Mignonette was built by Aldous Successors in Brightlingsea.
 The Mignonette foundered on its way to Australia in 1884.
 In desperation, three of the four shipwrecked crew killed and ate the sickest member, the seventeen-year-old cabin boy named Richard Parker.
 The subsequent trial, R. v.
 Dudley and Stephens, established the common law principle that necessity is not a valid defence against a charge of murder.